GoktugYalcin/kotuluyorum-fyi/README.md

 ### What you need?

 - A **Contentful** account and the keys that you can find on ```.env.example```
-- React and Next skills
+- React and Next.js skills

 ### How to run?